bader-daniel/ios_cdp_discovery/README.md

 Only works on active ports!

 Mac search works with both Cisco and Microsoft type mac addresses, or any delimeter at all.
-But donät use more than one delimiter per mac address.
+But don't use more than one type delimiter per mac address.
 That won't work.